Risingson/eveeyedocs/docs/ui/bookmarks.md

 # Bookmarks

-*Bookmarks are still in development.*

-`raw`
+### Interaction

-*click stars icons beside names to bookmark/remove bookmarks click star icon in menu to open bookmarks click bookmark to open menu on that system click J icon to enable/disable that system in DST tab of solarsystem info bookmarks get backed up and synced to other devices if cloud enabled bookmarks do not get shared*
+Click stars icons beside names to bookmark/remove bookmarks.
+Click star icon in menu to open bookmarks.
+Click bookmark to open menu on that system.
+Click J icon to enable/disable that system in DST tab of solarsystem info.

+Bookmarks get backed up and synced to other devices if cloud enabled but do not get shared.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA3MTgwMzQ5LC01OTkxODgxNDMsMTM3Mj
-M4Mzk3NSwtMTM5MTgxNDAyMCwtMTY5ODQ0NTUwMF19
+eyJoaXN0b3J5IjpbLTEzNjE2NzY5NDMsNzA3MTgwMzQ5LC01OT
+kxODgxNDMsMTM3MjM4Mzk3NSwtMTM5MTgxNDAyMCwtMTY5ODQ0
+NTUwMF19
 -->